-3.6.1.
+- 3.6.1.
 Knowsley's local centres and minor parades provide communities with a range of provision and services which serve local needs.
 As there is significant variation in scale and retail offer it was considered appropriate to sub-categorise the centres into major local, medium local and minor parades.
-This is noting the differing role and function of the range of centres, for example, major centres such as Greenes Road in Whiston and Pilch Lane in Huyton provide a significant range and choice of retail and services, in contrast to minor parades offering a limited number of units and local service operators.

-- 3.6.2.
-When considering the criteria for categorisation of the hierarchy of centres, Knowsley has 6 major local centres, 16 medium local centres and a further 6 minor parades.
+This is noting the differing role and function of the range of centres, for example, major centres such as Greenes Road in Whiston and Pilch Lane in Huyton provide a significant range and choice of retail and services, in contrast to minor parades offering a limited number of units and local service operators. - 3.6.2.
+When considering the criteria for categorisation of the hierarchy of centres, Knowsley has 6 major local centres, 18 medium local centres and a further 17 minor parades.
 The full categorisation is available to view at Appendix A. - 3.6.3.
 The categorisation of each centre is on the basis of its current performance in attaining the thresholds or alternatively the realistic prospects for growth or occupation of vacant units which would allow the centre to achieve it in the future.
 These judgements were largely informed by the performance and prospects identified in the Knowsley Town Centres and Shopping Study together with subsequent local audits.
-In general, there is no potential based upon land availability and or catchment area which would allow growth of a single centre to attain district centre status.
-This is noting that prospects for growth, investment and increases in retail floorspace are proportionately low and likely to be small scale remodelling within existing footprints, such as the recent conversion of a public house to a Tesco Express at Greenes Road, Whiston, In contrast, the majority of smaller centres with high vacancy levels appear more suitable for consolidation in circumstances where existing scale and numbers of units appear increasingly unsuitable to meet local needs and / or remain unviable. - 3.6.4.
+In general, there is no potential based upon land availability and / or catchment area which would allow growth of a single centre to attain district centre status.
+This is noting that prospects for growth, investment and increases in retail floorspace are proportionately low and development opportunities remain small scale, such as the recent remodelling through conversion of a public house to a Tesco Express at Greenes Road, Whiston.
+In contrast, the majority of smaller centres with high vacancy levels appear more suitable for consolidation in circumstances where existing scale and numbers of units appear increasingly unsuitable to meet local needs and / or remain unviable.

+3.6.4.
 In view of the nature of potential growth, investment and interventions in local centres (and minor parades) remaining small scale and site specific, it is intended that the Local Plan: Site Allocations and Development Policies will provide detailed policy guidance.
-This is noting that potential investments and interventions are likely to be locally specific.
+This is noting that potential investments and interventions are likely to be locally specific and further evidence collation will be required to identify precise boundaries for each centre.